Mong Kok East (constituency)

 Mong Kok East is one of the 20 constituencies in the Yau Tsim Mong District.

 The constituency returns one district councillor to the Yau Tsim Mong District Council, with an election every four years.
-The seat is currently vacant,the former district councillor is Ben Lam Siu-pan from (Community March).
+The seat is currently vacant, the former district councillor is Ben Lam from (Community March).

 Mong Kok East constituency is loosely based on eastern part of Mongkok with estimated population of 15,444.